tendermint/tendermint/docs/architecture/adr-063-privval-grpc.md

 Validators use remote signers to help secure their keys.
 This system is Tendermint's recommended way to secure validators, but the path to integration with Tendermint's private validator client is plagued with custom protocols.

-Tendermint uses its own custom secure connection protocol (`SecretConnection`) and a raw tcp connection protocol.
+Tendermint uses its own custom secure connection protocol (`SecretConnection`) and a raw tcp/unix socket connection protocol.
 The secure connection protocol until recently was exposed to man in the middle attacks and limits the amount and speed of integrations users can make.
 The raw tcp connection protocol is less custom, but has been causing minuet issues with users.

 Migrating Tendermint's private validator to a widely adopted protocol will ease the current maintenance and integration burden experienced with the current protocol.

 ## Decision

-After discussing with multiple stake holders [gRPC](https://grpc.io/) was decided on to replace the current private validator protocol.
+After discussing with multiple stake holders, [gRPC](https://grpc.io/) was decided on to replace the current private validator protocol.
 GRPC is a widely adopted protocol in the micro-service and cloud infrastructure world.
-GRPC uses [protocol-buffers](https://developers.google.com/protocol-buffers) to describe its service definition providing a language agnostic implementation.
-Tendermint uses protobuf for on disk and over the wire encoding.
+GRPC uses [protocol-buffers](https://developers.google.com/protocol-buffers) to describe its services, providing a language agnostic implementation.
+Tendermint uses protobuf for on disk and over the wire encoding already making the integration with gRPC simpler.

 ## Alternative Approaches

-- JSON-RPC: We did not consider JSON-RPC because Tendermint uses protobuf extensively make gRPC a natural choice.
-JSON-RPC passes information of the wire in JSON.
-This can lead to performance bottle necks for low block time chains.
+- JSON-RPC: We did not consider JSON-RPC because Tendermint uses protobuf extensively making gRPC a natural choice.

 ## Detailed Design